Olanrewaju-Oresotu/Data-Analysis-Projects/HR Analytics/HR_Dashboard_Readme.md

-# Enhanced HR Performance and Employee Distribution Dashboard Project
+# Enhanced HR Performance and Employee Distribution Analysis Dashboard

 ## Project Overview

-This project represents a comprehensive analysis of Human Resources data spanning from 2000 to 2020, using over 22,000 data rows to understand the dynamics of a large-scale organization.
-The endeavor starts from data preparation in SQL Server, transitions through data cleaning and analysis in MySQL Workbench, and culminates in advanced data visualization in Power BI.
-This multifaceted approach allows for a deep dive into the HR metrics that shape the strategic management decisions of the organization.
+This project involves an extensive examination of Human Resources data collected from the year 2000 to 2020.
+The data includes over 22,000 rows, which will provide insights into the operations of a large-scale organization.
+The project begins by importing data, followed by data preparation, cleaning, transformation, and analysis using SQL Server.
+Finally, the project concludes with advanced data visualization using Power BI.
+This multifaceted approach will enable a thorough exploration of various HR metrics that can have a significant impact on the strategic management decisions of the organization.

 ## Data Utilized